 At the end of your preliminary cuts, the piece of the branch that you leave stuck to the plant should be much smaller and lighter.
 As a guideline, it should be a piece that you could lift easily with one hand.

 Making A Jump Cut: An Efficient Way To Keep Your Plant Safe

-Once you’ve taken off nearly all of the branch weight with preliminary cuts, you can often just use your saw to make your final cut where you want it.
-Really, though, to be perfectly safe, you should precede your last cut with a jump cut.
+Once you’ve taken off nearly all of the branch weight with preliminary cuts, you can often use your saw to make your final cut where you want it.
+Though, to be perfectly safe, you should precede your last cut with a jump cut.